 Blackboard Learn: Course Site Request

-Blackboard Learn is Tri-C’s online course management system for online, hybrid/blended and as a supplemental site for face-to-face courses.
-To include a Blackboard Learn course site with your CRN-based course and copy course material from a previous Blackboard Learn course site, follow the instructions listed below.
+Blackboard Learn is Tri-C’s online course management system for online, blended, and on-campus courses.
+To include a Blackboard Learn course site with your CRN-based course and copy course material from a previous Blackboard Learn course site, follow the instructions listed on lthi.

 As a best practice, create your site (CRN or Sandbox) using the New Course Site Template as your source and then copy course content from a previous course using the instructions below.
 Starting with the new course site template and copying needed materials from previous semesters can be accomplished in two steps:

 Step 1: Request CRN site with the New Course Template: